 Although some low-level groundwater contamination continues to dissipate, “the site is suitable for residential development,” Richter said.

-Councilman Robert Iannaccone, who First Ward includes the site, said he was pleased by Hampshire’s new direction.
+Councilman Robert Iannaccone, whose First Ward includes the site, said he was pleased by Hampshire’s new direction.
 Council President Toshiba Foster said she hopes “the developer will take this feedback and come back with some improvements.”

 The council serves as Morristown’s redevelopment agency.
 The property was designated as blighted and needing redevelopment in 2012.